Top 10 Sunny Day Ideas in Dorset

 Enjoy the sun’s warm rays while relaxing over a delicious leisurely lunch or supper.

-What better way to spend the day then relaxing in a pub beer garden tucked away in the rolling countryside, dining alfresco alongside one of Dorset’s pretty harbours as you watch the sun on the sparkly sea or sampling the best of Dorset’s larder in one of the many award winning restaurants or bistros.
+Spend the afternoon relaxing in a pub beer garden tucked away in the rolling countryside.
+Or you might like to dine alfresco alongside one of Dorset’s pretty harbours as you watch the sun glinting on the sea or sampling the best of Dorset’s larder in one of the many award-winning restaurants or bistros.

-You will be truly spoilt for choice, there are so many delicious places to eat out.
+Wherever you choose to dine, you will be truly spoilt for choice, and there are many delicious places to eat out.

 Local food is a way of life here.